Thanksgiving Countdown – 8 Smart Things You Should Do Right Now To Get Ready

 portion of thanksgiving tablescape with fall colors and eucalyptus in the centerpiecePin

-It’s even worse in those years when Thanksgiving falls later in November.
-Trust me, that’s not a good thing when you are the one hosting the meal!
+It’s even worse in those years when Thanksgiving falls later in November, like it does this year.
+And that’s not a good thing when you are the one hosting the meal!

 portion of thanksgiving tablescape with fall colors and eucalyptus in the centerpiecePin